 In order to determine whether instruments can be considered to meet the requirements of ACTRIS sampling, we chose to use two independent methods to evaluate each instrument.
 The first of these methods was to compare each instrument to the reference instrument.
 The test instrument was deemed to be within acceptable limits if the data points were within ± 30% of the reference instrument values (see section 3.0).
-As is the case with several instruments the organic signal shows some of the largest discrepancies.
+The TROPOS instrument, falls close to the limits of these bars and can therefore be considered to have passed the intercomparison (Fig. 5.2).
+Largest discrepancies were observed with the organic aerosol.
 Variability in the OA has been documented in previous studies (Crenn et al., 2015, Frohlich et al., 2015, Pieber et al., 2016), and continuing efforts are being invested to better understand the artefacts associated with these signals.